Boundary representations of hyperbolic groups: Examples

 \section{Examples}

-Here we apply the obtained results to some classes of groups appearing in nature.
-It is less self-contained than the preceding sections---for more details the reader is referred to the appropriate literature.
+In this section we apply the obtained results to some classes of groups appearing in nature.
+It is less self-contained than the preceding ones---for more details the reader is referred to the appropriate literature.